Welcome to the 1stGen@Iowa Mentor Network!

 Here's how it works:

-1. Faculty and staff volunteer to be listed as a 1stGen@Iowa mentor and their contact information is added to this website.
+- University of Iowa faculty and staff volunteer to be listed as a 1stGen@Iowa Mentor and their contact information is added to this website.

-3. First-gen students can contact a 1stGen@Iowa mentor knowing that person is looking forward to hearing from them.
+- Students can contact a 1stGen@Iowa Mentor knowing that person is looking forward to hearing from them.
 They've already committed themselves to serving as a resource for first-gen students!
 Remember that not all mentors are available to serve as long-term mentors; some may only be available to address a question and then connect you with someone else.

 Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
 If you are a person with a disability who requires a reasonable accommodation in order to participate in this activity, please contact Angie Lamb at angela-lamb@uiowa.edu or (319) 335-2062.